-To use this feature, it is necessary to first run a PyroSim simulation that calculates visibility.
-The visibility data is then imported into Pathfinder.
+To use this feature, it is necessary to first run a PyroSim simulation that outputs PLOT 3D SOOT Visibility data.
+This visibility data is then imported into Pathfinder and converted to an extinction coefficient using visibility factor C=3.
 The data is extracted for each occupant at their X-Y location and a Z height of 90% of the occupant height.
+This test uses the Fridolf et al setting for the Speed in Smoke advanced profile parameter.

-See the Pathfinder User Guide and Pathfinder Technical Reference for more details.
+See the Pathfinder User Guide for more details.